 The Irish have always had the gift of the gab and love to tell a good story so it's little wonder that they've made some brilliant movies over the years.
 Here's our pick of the best!

-From the comic genius of the late David Kelly in Waking Ned Devine to the brilliant soundtrack in The Commitments, we've put together our choice of the top Irish movies that you'll want to add to your Netflix list.
+From the comic genius of the late David Kelly in Waking Ned Devine to the brilliant soundtrack in The Commitments, we've put together our choice of the top Irish movies that you'll want to add to your Netflix, Amazon, or whatever list you're working through.

 Waking Ned Devine